chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

       -I, --installer               The location of the ChefDK package for the build node -a, --admin-user              Workflow admin username
       -t, --admin-token             Workflow admin token
-      -e, --enterprise              Workflow enterprise to add the runner into -h, --help                    Show the usage message
+      -e, --enterprise              Workflow enterprise to add the runner into.
+Legacy option, only required if you have more than 1 Enterprise configured
+      -h, --help                    Show the usage message

 **Example**